BLACKPINK Part 3 — In Your Area, Everywhere: Domination

 BLACKPINK didn’t argue.
 They just did it.

 What they built is different from what BTS built, and different from what any other K-pop act built.
-Their global dominance runs through fashion, through YouTube, through a multicultural identity that makes them feel simultaneously local and universal.
+Their global reach runs through fashion, through YouTube, through a multicultural identity that makes them feel simultaneously local and universal.

 🔗 Complete the Series